 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-Medicines can treat or prevent illness and disease.
+Medicines can help treat or prevent illness and disease.
+They also help to relieve symptoms and manage health conditions.
 However, sometimes medicines can cause problems.
-These problems are called adverse drug reactions.
+One type of problem is an adverse drug reaction.
+This can occur if your body responds badly to a medicine.
 You should know what to do if you think that you or someone you take care of is having an adverse drug reaction.

-One way to reduce your chances of having an adverse drug reaction is to work with your healthcare provider to limit the number of medicines you take.
-Tell your healthcare provider about all of the medicines you’re taking, even if you only take something for a short time.
-You may also want to use only one drugstore or pharmacy so your pharmacists get to know you and the medicines you take.
+Consider using only one drugstore or pharmacy.
+This allows the pharmacists get to know you and the medicines you take.
 Pharmacists are trained to look at the medicines you’re taking to see whether they might cause an adverse drug reaction.

-Some types of food may also cause adverse drug reactions.
-For example, grapefruit and grapefruit juice, as well as alcohol and caffeine, may affect how drugs work.
-Every time your healthcare provider prescribes a new drug, ask about possible interactions with any foods or beverages.
+Allergies are another type of drug reaction.
+Symptoms may be mild, such as a rash, or severe, such as anaphylaxis.
+Some types of food can cause adverse drug reactions.
+For example, grapefruit and grapefruit juice may affect how drugs work.
+Alcohol and caffeine can cause reactions as well.
+Every time your healthcare provider prescribes a new drug, ask about all the possible interactions.

-No. Using medicines that were prescribed for a friend or relative can cause problems and might lead to adverse drug reactions because:
+To be safe, you should never share medicines.
+Using medicines that were prescribed for a friend or relative can cause problems and lead to an adverse drug reaction.
+The reason for this is:

 - You might react differently to the medicine than the other person did.